-In this article, we will explore Business Logic Vulnerabilities.
+In this article, we will explore Business Logic Vulnerabilities Basic to Advanced.
 Every web application has its own business logic.
 For example, what is Amazon’s business logic?
 Amazon’s business logic revolves around a customer visiting the website, adding products to their cart, and proceeding to the checkout to make a purchase.
 That’s the essence of business logic.
 Every application has some form of business logic at its core.

 Now, let’s talk about Business Logic Vulnerabilities.
 I’ll give you an example to help you understand.
 Imagine a user comes to Amazon and intercepts a request while purchasing a product.
 After intercepting the request, they either manipulate the price to a negative value or reduce it significantly, causing the company to suffer heavy losses.
 This flaw is known as a business logic flaw or Business Logic Vulnerabilities.

 Let me provide you with a few more examples to enhance your understanding:

 Price Tampering – I have already explained this earlier.
 In price tampering, an attacker or user manipulates the price of a product during the purchase process for their own benefit.

 Locking/Holding – On many websites, there is a limited quantity of products available.
 If someone adds a huge number of products to their cart and holds them, no one else can purchase those items.
 This results in the product going out of stock.
 This statement is also a business logic flaw.
 Websites mitigate this issue by setting a time limit.
 If a user does not proceed with the purchase within the set time, the system automatically logs them out or empties their cart.
 Some websites implement a feature, similar to Amazon, where users can purchase only a limited number of products at a time.
 These measures aim to protect against Business Logic Vulnerabilities.